cross-seed/cross-seed.org/docs/v6-migration.md

 #### Data-based Matching Use Cases

-Due to the linking updates mentioned, we recommend using **ONLY** `torrentDir` and leaving `dataDirs` empty, except in the two cases outlined below.
+Due to the linking updates mentioned, we recommend using **ONLY** `useClientTorrents` or `torrentDir` and leaving `dataDirs` empty, except in the two cases outlined below.
 Torrent based matching is more robust, and prevents some performance issues with `dataDirs` wherein `cross-seed` has to frequently scan your `dataDirs` and all of their children for changes.

 The first scenario where you should also use `dataDirs` is if you are downloading through usenet or other non-torrent means.
 This will always be